-There are currently nine board members including the Chairman, Chief Executive and Deputy Chief Executive who are co-opted to the Board.
+There are currently ten board members including the Chair and Chief Executive who are co-opted to the Board.

 Angela is Chair of Trafford Housing Trust’s Customer Board.
 As Tesco compliance manager, she uses her vast retail experience to effectively engage with customers, gauge their needs and help to shape our customer offer.

 Following his retirement as CEO of national housing association Accent Group, Gordon joined our Board, bringing with him a wealth of expertise in a wide range of strategic housing market and social housing issues.
 He was previously CEO of the Royal Borough of Kensington and Chelsea TMO and Assistant Director of Housing at both London Borough of Camden and at Bolton Metropolitan Borough.
 He is currently also a non-executive Director of Broadacres Housing Association and Board member of ARK Housing Consultancy.

 Sheila has worked at Executive level for 15 years holding strategic and operational responsibilities within an ALMO and two of the largest national housing associations, as well as being the head of the housing inspection service across the North of England.
 She is also Managing Director of Sheila eliSha Consultants Ltd.

 Matt joined our Board having held a number of senior executive roles across telecomms, banking and retail.
 As the Director for Infrastructure Delivery for Openreach, his team builds and maintains communications infrastructure and works with us every day, installing telecoms on our new build homes.
 Matt holds a BA (HONS) from Durham University, a PgDip in Management and is a member of the Institute of Directors.
 Matt lives in Cheshire, is married with 2 children and is a big rugby fan.